shravan-kuchkula/udacity-data-eng-proj2/README.md

 **Parquet Format**: Parquet is a compressed columnar data format and is structured with data accessible in chunks that allows efficient read/write operations without processing the entire file.
 This structured format supports Spark's predicate pushdown functionality, thus providing significant performance improvement.
 Finally, parquet files automatically include schema information and handle data encoding.
 This is perfect for intermediary or on-disk representation of processed data.
 Note that parquet files are binary file format and can only be used with proper tools.

 ### Recommendations for downstream processing:
-The search field coming through from the application appear to by `YAML` format.
+The search field coming through from the application appears to be `YAML` format.
 I found that writing regular expression to parse out the search field is prone to errors if the schema evolves.
 A better way to capture the search field is using JSON or AVRO, as this has some form of schema tied to it, so that downstream applications can know when the schema evolves.

 ## How to run this project?
 **pre-requisites**: